Uchiha-cpu/timesheet/README.md

 ### 1. Single-File Application (timesheet_app.html)

-This is a standalone HTML file that provides basic timesheet tracking functionality.
+This is a standalone HTML file that provides a monthly, editable, grid-based timesheet.
 It's simple to use and requires no setup.

 **To run:**